greg-raven/Uncommon-Sense/_drafts/all.md

 Militia: The body of citizens in a state, enrolled for discipline as a military force, but not engaged in actual service except in emergencies, as distinguished from regular troops or a standing army.
-Black’s Law Dictionary, 3rd Edition
+Black's Law Dictionary, 3rd Edition

-The strength of a man’s virtue should not be measured by his special exertions, but by his habitual acts.
+The strength of a man's virtue should not be measured by his special exertions, but by his habitual acts.
 Blaise Pascal

-A lie doesn’t become truth, wrong doesn’t become right, and evil doesn’t become good, just because it’s accepted by a majority.
+A lie doesn't become truth, wrong doesn't become right, and evil doesn't become good, just because it's accepted by a majority.
 Booker T. Washington

 When you or I write a check there must be sufficient funds in our account to cover that check, but when the Federal Reserve writes a check, it is creating money.
 Boston Federal Reserve Bank

 [M]onopoly profits exist over the long run only when the government guarantees them, as in utilities and cable.
-And for concentration of market power, no robber baron can hold a candle to the U.S. government ….
-The hugest concentration of market power in this country does not lie with the likes of Rupert Murdoch or Bill Gates, but with government itself … No private company, no matter how huge or wealthy, could possibly have as much widespread power over the function of American markets as government does.
-And this power is exercised with essential unseriousness ….
-And unlike business attempts to make money, which necessarily involve selling something to a willing consumer, government’s market manipulations require forcing people into situations — whether paying for cars or food, paying for R&D or new technologies, or selling off a part of their company — that they would not have wanted to be in but for the government’s ham-handed threat of force … Nothing could serve the workings of the marketplace better than [government] leaving it.
+And for concentration of market power, no robber baron can hold a candle to the U.S. government ....
+The hugest concentration of market power in this country does not lie with the likes of Rupert Murdoch or Bill Gates, but with government itself ...
+No private company, no matter how huge or wealthy, could possibly have as much widespread power over the function of American markets as government does.
+And this power is exercised with essential unseriousness ....
+And unlike business attempts to make money, which necessarily involve selling something to a willing consumer, government's market manipulations require forcing people into situations --- whether paying for cars or food, paying for R&D or new technologies, or selling off a part of their company --- that they would not have wanted to be in but for the government's ham-handed threat of force ...
+Nothing could serve the workings of the marketplace better than [government] leaving it.
 Brian Doherty

 Be a lamp unto yourself.
 Work out your liberation with diligence.
 Buddha

 Believe nothing merely because you have been told it.
 Do not believe what your teacher tells you merely out of respect for the teacher.
-But whatsoever, after due examination and analysis, you find to be kind, conducive to the good, the benefit, the welfare of all beings — that doctrine believe and cling to, and take it as your guide.
+But whatsoever, after due examination and analysis, you find to be kind, conducive to the good, the benefit, the welfare of all beings --- that doctrine believe and cling to, and take it as your guide.
 Buddha

 The whole secret of existence is to have no fear.
 Never fear what will become of you, depend on no one.
 Only the moment you reject all help are you freed.
 Buddha

 There are only two mistakes one can make along the road to truth; not going all the way, and not starting.
 Buddha

 Because we fear the responsibility for our actions, we have allowed ourselves to develop the mentality of slaves.
-Contrary to the stirring sentiments of the Declaration of Independence, we now pledge “our Lives, our Fortunes and our sacred Honor” not to one another for our mutual protection, but to the state, whose actions continue to exploit, despoil, and destroy us.
+Contrary to the stirring sentiments of the Declaration of Independence, we now pledge 'our Lives, our Fortunes and our sacred Honor' not to one another for our mutual protection, but to the state, whose actions continue to exploit, despoil, and destroy us.
 Butler D. Shaffer

 Our lack of constant awareness has also permitted us to accept definitions of freedom that are not necessarily consistent with the actuality of being free.
 Because we have learned to confuse the word with the reality the word seeks to describe, our vocabulary has become riddled with distorted and contradictory meanings smuggled into the language.
 Butler D. Shaffer

-No one is fit to be trusted with power. … No one. … Any man who has lived at all knows the follies and wickedness he’s capable of. … And if he does know it, he knows also that neither he nor any man ought to be allowed to decide a single human fate.
+No one is fit to be trusted with power. ...
+No one. ...
+Any man who has lived at all knows the follies and wickedness he's capable of. ...
+And if he does know it, he knows also that neither he nor any man ought to be allowed to decide a single human fate.
 C. P. Snow

-“Useful,” and “necessity” was always “the tyrant’s plea”.
+'Useful,' and 'necessity' was always 'the tyrant's plea'.
 C. S. Lewis

 A man may have to die for our country: but no man must, in any exclusive sense, live for his country.
 He who surrenders himself without reservation to the temporal claims of a nation, or a party, or a class is rendering to Caesar that which, of all things, most emphatically belongs to God: himself.
 C. S. Lewis

 For who can endure a doctrine which would allow only dentists to say whether our teeth were aching, only cobblers to say whether our shoes hurt us, and only governments to tell us whether we were being well governed?
 C. S. Lewis

-I do not like the pretensions of Government — the grounds on which it demands my obedience — to be pitched too high.
-I don’t like the medicine-man’s magical pretensions nor the Bourbon’s Divine Right.
-This is not solely because I disbelieve in magic and in Bossuet’s Politique.
+I do not like the pretensions of Government --- the grounds on which it demands my obedience --- to be pitched too high.
+I don't like the medicine-man's magical pretensions nor the Bourbon's Divine Right.
+This is not solely because I disbelieve in magic and in Bossuet's Politique.
 I believe in God, but I detest theocracy.
-For every Government consists of mere men and is, strictly viewed, a makeshift; if it adds to its commands ‘Thus saith the Lord’, it lies, and lies dangerously.
+For every Government consists of mere men and is, strictly viewed, a makeshift; if it adds to its commands 'Thus saith the Lord', it lies, and lies dangerously.
 On just the same ground I dread government in the name of science.
 That is how tyrannies come in.
 In every age the men who want us under their thumb, if they have any sense, will put forward the particular pretension which the hopes and fears of that age render most potent.
-They ‘cash in’.
+They 'cash in'.
 It has been magic, it has been Christianity.
 Now it will certainly be science.
-Perhaps the real scientists may not think much of the tyrants’ ‘science’— they didn’t think much of Hitler’s racial theories or Stalin’s biology.
+Perhaps the real scientists may not think much of the tyrants' 'science'--- they didn't think much of Hitler's racial theories or Stalin's biology.
 But they can be muzzled.
 C. S. Lewis

-It is easy to think the State has a lot of different objects — military, political, economic, and what not.
+It is easy to think the State has a lot of different objects --- military, political, economic, and what not.
 But in a way things are much simpler than that.
 The State exists simply to promote and to protect the ordinary happiness of human beings in this life.
-A husband and wife chatting over a fire, a couple of friends having a game of darts in a pub, a man reading a book in his own room or digging in his own garden — that is what the State is there for.
+A husband and wife chatting over a fire, a couple of friends having a game of darts in a pub, a man reading a book in his own room or digging in his own garden --- that is what the State is there for.
 And unless they are helping to increase and prolong and protect such moments, all the laws, parliaments, armies, courts, police, economics, etc., are simply a waste of time.
 C. S. Lewis

 That is the key to history.
-Terrific energy is expended — civilizations are built up — excellent institutions devised; but each time something goes wrong.
+Terrific energy is expended --- civilizations are built up --- excellent institutions devised; but each time something goes wrong.
 Some fatal flaw always brings the selfish and cruel people to the top, and then it all slides back into misery and ruin.
 In fact, the machine conks.
 It seems to start up all right and runs a few yards, and then it breaks down.
 C. S. Lewis

 Freedom is not merely the opportunity to do as one pleases; neither is it merely the opportunity to choose between set alternatives.
-Freedom is, first of all, the chance to formulate the available choices, to argue over them — and then, the opportunity to choose.
+Freedom is, first of all, the chance to formulate the available choices, to argue over them --- and then, the opportunity to choose.
 C. Wright Mills

 Unless the people, through unified action, arise and take charge of their government, they will find that their government has taken charge of them.
 Independence and liberty will be gone, and the general public will find itself in a condition of servitude to an aggregation of organized and selfish interest.
 Calvin Coolidge

 Every form of addiction is bad, no matter whether the narcotic be alcohol or morphine or idealism.
 Carl Jung

 Rational argument can be conducted with some prospect of success only so long as the emotionality of a given situation does not exceed a certain critical degree.
-If the affective temperature rises above this level, the possibility of reason’s having any effect ceases and its place is taken by slogans and chimerical wish fantasies.
+If the affective temperature rises above this level, the possibility of reason's having any effect ceases and its place is taken by slogans and chimerical wish fantasies.
 That is to say, a sort of collective possession results which rapidly develops into a psychic epidemic.
 Carl Jung

 Whenever justice is uncertain and police spying and terror are at work, human beings fall into isolation, which, of course, is the aim and purpose of the dictator state, since it is based on the greatest possible accumulation of depotentiated social units.
 Carl Jung

 Finding the occasional straw of truth awash in a great ocean of confusion and bamboozle requires intelligence, vigilance, dedication and courage.
-But if we don’t practice these tough habits of thought, we cannot hope to solve the truly serious problems that face us — and we risk becoming a nation of suckers, up for grabs by the next charlatan who comes along.
+But if we don't practice these tough habits of thought, we cannot hope to solve the truly serious problems that face us --- and we risk becoming a nation of suckers, up for grabs by the next charlatan who comes along.
 Carl Sagan

 This combustible mixture of ignorance and power sooner or later is going to blow up in our faces.
 Carl Sagan

-The new law will create inflation whenever the trusts want inflation … they can unload the stocks on the people at high prices during the excitement and then bring on a panic and buy them back at low prices … the day of reckoning is only a few years removed.
+The new law will create inflation whenever the trusts want inflation ... they can unload the stocks on the people at high prices during the excitement and then bring on a panic and buy them back at low prices ... the day of reckoning is only a few years removed.
 Charles A. Lindbergh, Sr.

-When the President signs this act [Federal Reserve Act of 1913], the invisible government by the money power — proven to exist by the Monetary Trust Investigation — will be legalized.
+When the President signs this act [Federal Reserve Act of 1913], the invisible government by the money power --- proven to exist by the Monetary Trust Investigation --- will be legalized.
 The new law will create inflation whenever the trusts want inflation.
 From now on, depressions will be scientifically created.
 Charles A. Lindbergh, Sr.

 We believe that human happiness requires freedom and that freedom requires limited government.
 Charles Alan Murray